 Ask your mortgage lender for an amortization statement of your loan so you can actually see the correct principal and interest amounts broken down for each payment.
 They may not want to give you one so you can’t do this as they lose interest income, but you have a right to have it.
 Even if you have to pay them for it, it is worth it.
 Typically they charge $25 – $75 for an amortization statement.

-Sandra Simmons is the President of Money Management Solutions, Inc. She specializes in helping business owners and individuals manage their money to achieve financial freedom.
-Claim your FREE Debt Reduction Solutions Guide.
+Sandra Simmons is the President of Money Management Solutions, Inc., and creator of Cash Flow Mojo, the business cash flow management software.
+She specializes in helping business owners and individuals manage their money to achieve their financial goals.